Heisenberg uniqueness pairs corresponding to finite number of parallel lines: Introduction

 for every measure $ \mu$ on $\R^2$ which is supported on $\Gamma$ and also absolutely continuous with respect to the arc length of the curve.
 Here $\hat{\mu}$ stands for the Fourier transform of $\mu$ defined by

 where $\xi, \eta\in \R^2$.

 The terminology "Heisenberg uniqueness pair" was first introduced by Hedenmalm and Montes-Rodr\'{\i}guez in \cite{HM}.
 In that paper they also studied the cases where $\Gamma$ are a hyperbola and two parallel straight lines.
 After that, Heisenberg uniqueness pairs were studied for some more well-known curves on $\R^2$ by various people.
 For example, the case of circle and parabola were studied by Nir Lev \cite{L} and Per Sj\"{o}lin \cite{S2} respectively.
+Please see \cite{GS}, \cite{JK}, \cite{S1}, \cite{V1} and \cite{V2} for more results in this direction.

 In this paper we extend the results of \cite{B} to finite number of parallel lines.
 However, unlike \cite{B}, we are not able to characterize Hiesenberg pairs in the case $\Gamma$ is a set of finitely many parallel lines.
-For some results when $\Gamma$ is a set of four parallel lines we refer to [2].
-Also see \cite{GS}, \cite{JK}, \cite{S1}, \cite{V1} and \cite{V2} for more results in this direction.